Why Crowrise

 2. The public funds the project

 Backers contribute verified SOL into the published raise.
-Each transfer is attributed on-chain so the pool and your allocation stay in sync.
+For new listings, the funding address appears only after the creator prepays Streamflow lock costs and Crowrise verifies it—so the crowd is not asked to send SOL before that step.
+Each transfer is then attributed on-chain so the pool and your allocation stay in sync.

 3. Project funding wallet

 SOL for the raise sits in a dedicated funding wallet tied to the project listing—not the creator’s personal wallet.
-That separation keeps the raise auditable and aligned with what was published.
+On Streamflow-first listings we keep that address private in the Explorer until prepay is verified, then show it for verified contributions.

 4. Claims roll out on a schedule